 - a.
 Review the shipping papers for hazardous material shipments. - b.
-Take the shipping papers (including the emergency response information) and inspect the train to identify the rail cars, trailers, or containers involved, and look for indications of the release of hazardous materials. - c.
-When you encounter a hazardous material release, unusual smells, or noises during this inspection: - (1) Avoid contact with the material and its vapors. - (2) Move yourself and other crew members upwind and uphill at least one half mile.
+Take the shipping papers (including the emergency response information) and the Emergency Response Guidebook and inspect the train to identify the rail cars, trailers, or containers involved, and look for indications of the release of hazardous materials. - c.
+When you encounter a hazardous material release, unusual smells, or noises during this inspection: - (1) Avoid contact with the material and its vapors. - (2) Move yourself and other crew members uphill and upwind the evacuation distance recommended in the Emergency Response Guidebook.
 Stay out of ditches and low areas. - (3) Eliminate any ignition sources (no smoking, no fusees). - (4) Warn all bystanders to stay away. - d.
-After completing the inspection, notify the train dispatcher or yardmaster with as much of this information as is available: - (1) Status of crew members - (2) Cars involved, including each car's initials and numbers and their extent of involvement (for example, leaking, derailed, or on fire) - (3) Surroundings (e.g., proximity to populated areas, local bodies of water, or nearby drainage ditches or storm sewers; description of terrain; location of access roads; weather conditions) - (4) Resources necessary to handle the situation (for example, fire, ambulance, and law enforcement agencies) - (5) Location where a crew member with shipping papers will meet arriving emergency response personnel. - e.
-Once you are in a safe location: - (1) Identify yourself and cooperate with the local emergency response personnel as described in Section VIII item 4. - (2) Review your shipping papers and emergency response information. - (3) If necessary, move to the farthest distance recommended in: - (a) the Evacuation Section of the emergency response information accompanying the shipping papers
+After completing the inspection, notify the train dispatcher or yardmaster with as much of this information as is available: - Status of crew members - (2) Cars involved, including each car's initials and numbers and their extent of involvement (for example, leaking, derailed, or on fire) - (3) Surroundings (e.g., proximity to populated areas, local bodies of water, or nearby drainage ditches or storm sewers; description of terrain; location of access roads; weather conditions) - (4) Resources necessary to handle the situation (for example, fire, ambulance, and law enforcement agencies) - Location where a crew member with shipping papers will meet arriving emergency response personnel. - e.
+Once you are in a safe location: - (1) Identify yourself and cooperate with the local emergency response personnel as described in Section VIII item 4. - (2) Review your shipping papers and emergency response information. - (3) If necessary, move to the farthest distance recommended in: - (a) information from the Emergency Response Guidebook - (b) other supplementary emergency response information printed as part of the train list/consist.